ltfschoen/jekyll-now/_posts/2016-11-17-Building-Apps-React-Flux.md

     * Alias React Router's `NotFoundRoute` Component for handling client-side 404 not found pages
     * Alias React Router's `Redirect` Component to programmatically redirect to another route so old URLs (bad references) that have changed still work, or to catch typos in URL. `from` can have value `*` or subdirectory redirects `skills/*`
+* Centralised Header
+    * Compose the header in the top level component

 {% highlight javascript %}
 // Alias React Router's Redirect Component